usr922/FST/README.md

 # FST

-Implementation of paper "Learning from future: a novel framework for semantic segmentation".
+Implementation of paper "Learning from Future: A Novel Self-Training Framework for Semantic Segmentation".